 Para-Standing Tennis

 is for people with physical disabilities who play without using a wheelchair.
+The International Para-Standing Tennis Association (IPSTA) is our global governing body.

-The sport is supported by the ITF and national governing bodies, with over 400 players from over 40 different countries on 5 continents.
+The sport is supported by the ITF and national governing bodies, with over 500 players from over 45 different countries on 5 continents.
 Our goal is to be represented at Grand Slams and become a Paralympic sport.

 PST crowns 2025 World Champions